-- At its fifth session, the Working Group discussed the setting up of a Drafting Committee to review the draft best practices on which an agreement on the policy was attained.
+- 79. At its fifth session, the Working Group discussed the setting up of a Drafting Committee to review the draft best practices on which an agreement on the policy was attained.
 The Secretariat was mandated by the Chair to reach out to selected experts to invite them to be part of the Drafting Committee, and it received a positive answer from Prof. Neil Cohen, Prof. Teresa Rodríguez de las Heras Ballell, Prof. Geneviève Saumier, Prof. Rolf Stürner, and Prof. Fernando Gascón Inchausti.
-At the seventh session of the Working Group, the group was further enriched by participation of Prof. John Sorabj. - 65.
-The Drafting Committee started to work remotely and met in its full composition, including the Chair and UNIDROIT, on 31 January 2023.
-It discussed preliminary matters of tone, style, structure, and procedure on the basis of documents prepared by Geneviève Saumier.
-The Drafting Committee agreed to continue its work through email exchanges, which would be preceded by bior trilateral exchanges between the reviewer(s) and the original authors.
-The formal meetings for Drafting Committee work were held on 23-24 February,14-17 March, 23 August 2023 respectively.
-The preliminary drafts issued by the Drafting Committee were attached to the project Report presented at the 102nd session of the UNIDROIT Governing Council in May 2023.
-The Drafting Committee met in person on 29 November 2 December 2023 alongside the seventh session of the Working Group and held remote meetings in February and March 2024.
+At the seventh session of the Working Group, the group was further enriched by participation of Prof. John Sorabji. - 80.
+The Drafting Committee started to work remotely and met in its full composition, including the Chair and UNIDROIT Secretariat, on 31 January 2023.
+It discussed preliminary matters of tone, style, structure, and procedure on the basis of documents prepared by Prof. Geneviève Saumier.
+The Drafting Committee agreed to continue its work through email exchanges, which would be preceded by bi- or trilateral exchanges between the reviewer(s) and the original authors.
+The formal meetings for Drafting Committee work were held on 23-24 February, 14-17 March, and 23 August 2023 respectively.
+Two preliminary drafts issued by the Drafting Committee were attached to the project Report presented at the 102nd session of the UNIDROIT Governing Council in May 2023.
+The Drafting Committee met in person from 29 November through 2 December 2023 alongside the seventh session of the Working Group and held remote meetings in February and March 2024. - 81.
+The Drafting Committee continued its work through email exchanges, as well as around the April Working Group session and the extraordinary Working Group session held on 23-24 September 2024.
+Subsequently, the Committee convened remotely on 28 October 2024 and met around the ninth session of the Working Group on 2 and 4 December 2024, followed by a post-Working Group wrap-up session on 9 December 2024.
+Additionally, the Committee conducted remote Drafting Committee Sessions on 14 and 28 January and 4, 10, and 24 February 2025.
+Looking ahead, the Drafting Committee is scheduled to meet on 4 and 6 March 2025, prior to the tenth session of the Working Group.
+To bookend this session, the Committee will convene on 10 March and 13 March 2025.
+A post-Working Group wrap-up session is already planned for 17 March 2025.